-Symptoms of testicular cancer include:
+Rarer types of testicular cancer include:

 If the cancer spreads, other symptoms can develop including back pain (if it’s spread to your lymph glands) or shortness of breath (if it’s spread to your lungs).

-It’s unknown what causes most testicular cancers, but risk factors that increase your chance of getting it include:
+It’s unknown what causes most testicular cancers but risk factors that increase your chance of getting it include:

 Caucasian men also have a higher risk of testicular cancer than men from other ethnic groups.

 Your treatment plan will depend on the type of testicular cancer you have eg seminoma or a non-seminoma, and the stage of your testicular cancer.

 In almost all cases, your doctor will advise surgery to completely remove the affected testicle (orchidectomy) — removing only the lump makes it more likely that the cancer will spread, while removal of the whole testicle increases your chance of being cured.
 This surgery will not affect your fertility or ability to have sex.